|Homepage:||Click to visit|

 · Political Systems in the Maghrib

-AMIDEAST Education Abroad Program in Rabat students participate in three program-organized excursions outside of Rabat to visit major cities and historical sites in Morocco.
-The excursions are coordinated by AMIDEAST/Morocco in conjunction with the program's academic staff from Mohammed V University-Agdal and are led by a member of the faculty.
+AMIDEAST Education Abroad Program in Rabat students participate in two program-organized excursions outside of Rabat to visit major cities and historical sites in Morocco.
+The excursions are coordinated by AMIDEAST/Morocco in conjunction with the program's academic staff and are led by an AMIDEAST team member.
 Organized activities are combined with limited free time, allowing students to explore independently within a safe and structured framework.
+Examples of past excursions include:

 In addition to the academic program, the AMIDEAST Education Abroad Program in Rabat offers a variety of additional learning opportunities to enhance participants' study abroad experience.

-- Civil Society: Students will encounter a variety of Moroccan civil society organizations ranging from political and human rights groups to women's organizations to sports clubs.
-AMIDEAST will organize special activities to facilitate student connections to these organizations.
+- Civil Society: Students encounter a variety of Moroccan civil society organizations ranging from political and human rights groups to women's organizations to sports clubs.
+AMIDEAST organizes special activities to facilitate student connections to these organizations.

 - Service-learning: AMIDEAST coordinates organized service-learning projects either for individual students or for larger groups.
 With many connections to a wide range of organizations in Morocco, AMIDEAST can adapt projects individual student interests to ensure a unique and satisfying service-learning experience.

-- Cross-cultural learning: AMIDEAST and Mohammed V University-Agdal organize a variety of cross-cultural learning opportunities.
+- Cross-cultural learning: AMIDEAST organizes a variety of cross-cultural learning opportunities.
 Ranging from meet-and-greets to formal presentations, these events give participants the chance to interact with Moroccan students, to learn more about Morocco, and to introduce others to American culture.

 Brandeis Specific Information